How can a pair of telescopic Glasses help you?

-Low-vision telescopes come in a variety of forms, including handheld, spectacle clip-on, head-mounted self-contained, and full-diameter and bioptic eyeglasses.
+Low-vision telescopes come in a variety of forms, including handheld, spectacle clip-on, head-mounted self-contained, full-diameter telescopes and bioptic telescopes.
 Almost every type comes in both Galilean and Keplerian optical designs.
 Handheld monoculars (or even binoculars) become a tempting choice when magnification is required more than 6 or 7x.

-A handheld gadget will suffice if the telescope is only used seldom and for episodic activities.
-A head-worn device is appropriate if the activity requires the use of both hands, if the user lacks the dexterity to aim the instrument, or if the telescope will be used for extended viewing.
+A handheld gadget will suffice if the telescope is only used seldom and for short activities.
+A head-worn device is appropriate if the activity requires the use of both hands.
+If the user lacks the dexterity to aim the instrument, or if the telescope will be used for extended viewing.

-The telescope may be placed in the field of vision of the patient (full diameter position), inferiorly and converged in the reading position, or above the line of sight so that the user can switch their view between the bottom lens and the telescope (Bioptic position) to allow for mobility.
+The telescope is placed in the field of vision of the patient (full diameter position), inferiorly, and converged in the reading position.
+Above the line of sight so that the user can switch their view.
+From the bottom lens and the telescope (Bioptic position) to allow for mobility.
 For drivers who need to see signs and traffic signals, the bioptic design is suggested where legal and appropriate.
 In fact, depending on the job, the telescopes may be customized to fit any position and distance.

 Eagle Eye Telescopic Systems were created to deliver greater optics in a more cosmetically attractive instrument to the patient.
-These telescope glasses are the Designs for Vision Bioptic Model II Telescope, which is mounted in a unique ball socket housing that allows the patient to rotate the telescope to match the optical axis of the telescope with the patient’s visual axis.
-This Telescope low vision aid is ideal for patients with eccentric vision as well as those who want a more cosmetically appealing device than previously available.
+These telescope glasses are the Designs for Vision Bioptic Model II Telescope.
+It’s mounted in a unique ball socket housing.
+This allows the patient to rotate the telescope to match the optical axis of the telescope with the patient’s visual axis.
+This Telescopic low vision aid is ideal for patients with eccentric vision as well as those who want a more cosmetically appealing device than previously available.

 Can Telescopic glasses be used for macular degeneration?

-A wide range of vision enhancing devices (low vision aids) are available to help people make the most of their remaining vision.
-These include telescopic and digital devices that can be held in one’s hand or attached to conventional eyeglasses (Bioptics) or used as virtual reality glasses, as well as very strong eyewear, optical and electronic magnifiers, visually impaired software, and telescopic and digital gadgets that can be held in one’s hand or attached to conventional eyeglasses (Bioptics) (Head-Mounted Displays).
+A wide range of vision-enhancing devices (low vision aids) are available to help people make the most of their remaining vision.
+These include telescopic and digital devices that can be held in one’s hand or attached to conventional eyeglasses (Bioptics).
+They can be used as virtual reality glasses, as well as very strong eyewear.
+Visually impaired may need special software along with their telescopic and digital gadgets.
 It’s doubtful that a single aid will meet all of a person’s vision requirements.
 While there are many low vision devices available online and in catalogs, the options can be overwhelming.
-The most effective strategy to maximize one’s vision and independence are to visit a low vision specialist to examine your vision and determine the suitable gadgets.
+The most effective strategy to maximize one’s vision and independence is to visit a low vision specialist to examine your vision and determine the suitable gadgets.